momentohq/api-key-refresh-lambda/DEPLOYMENT.md

 AWS_PROFILE=<YOUR_AWS_PROFILE_NAME> ./scripts/deploy.sh
 ```

-Below is a list of optional environment variables you can pass in:
+Below is a list of optional environment variables you can pass in to deploy.sh:

 - `AUTO_ROTATION_IN_DAYS:` override the schedule (in days) in which the auth token will be refreshed. **Default:** 1 day
 - `KMS_KEY_ARN`: override if you want to use your own KMS key to encrypt your secret in Secrets Manager. **Default:** `null`